S. Z. Sakall: Return to and emigration from Hungary

+Hollywood

 Sakall began a Hollywood career that included "an endless succession of excitable theatrical impresarios, lovable European uncles and befuddled shopkeepers".
 His first American film role was in the comedy It's a Date (1940) with Deanna Durbin.
 The first big hit of his American career was Ball of Fire (1941) with Gary Cooper and Barbara Stanwyck.
 Later, he signed a contract with Warner Bros., where he had a number of other small roles, including one in Yankee Doodle Dandy (1942) with James Cagney.

 Later the same year, at the age of 59, he portrayed his best remembered character, Carl the head waiter in Casablanca (1942).
 Producer Hal B. Wallis signed Sakall for the role three weeks after filming had begun.
 When he was first offered the part, Sakall hated it and turned it down.
 Sakall finally agreed to take the role provided they gave him four weeks of work.
 The two sides eventually agreed on three weeks.
 He received $1,750 per week for a total of $5,250.
 He actually had more screen time than either Peter Lorre or Sydney Greenstreet.

-Later career

-Sakall appeared in 30 further movies, including Never Say Goodbye (1946), Christmas in Connecticut reuniting with Barbara Stanwyck.
+Sakall appeared in 30 further movies, including Christmas in Connecticut (1945), reuniting with Barbara Stanwyck.
+He also appeared with Errol Flynn in 1945 in the movie San Antonio where he uttered, "People are the craziest animals".
 Sakall appeared in four films released in 1948: the drama Embraceable You, followed by April Showers, Michael Curtiz's Romance on the High Seas (Doris Day's film debut), and Whiplash.
 He was in four top movies in 1949.
 First Sakall played Felix Hofer in Doris Day's second film, My Dream Is Yours.
 Later that year, he supported June Haver and Ray Bolger in Look for the Silver Lining.
-Next, he played Otto Oberkugen in In the Good Old Summertime, with Judy Garland and Van Johnson.
-This was a remake of Ernst Lubitsch's The Shop Around the Corner (1940).
+Next, he played Otto Oberkugen in In the Good Old Summertime, with Judy Garland and Van Johnson – this was a musical remake of Ernst Lubitsch's The Shop Around the Corner (1940).
 Finally, Sakall was given the principal role of songwriter Fred Fisher in Oh, You Beautiful Doll, though top billing went to June Haver.

 Sakall appeared in nine more movies during the 1950s, two of them musicals with Doris Day, playing J. Maxwell Bloomhaus in Tea for Two (1950) and Adolph Hubbell in Lullaby of Broadway (1951).
-His other roles included: Poppa Schultz in the Errol Flynn western Montana (1950); Miklos Teretzky in the June Haver musical The Daughter of Rosie O'Grady (also 1950); Don Miguel in the Randolph Scott western Sugarfoot; Uncle Felix in the musical Painting the Clouds with Sunshine (1951) with Virginia Mayo, and one of the episodes in the movie It's a Big Country (also 1951) featuring Gene Kelly, Van Johnson, Gary Cooper, Janet Leigh, Fredric March and Ethel Barrymore.
+His other roles included Poppa Schultz in the Errol Flynn western Montana (1950); Miklos Teretzky in the June Haver musical The Daughter of Rosie O'Grady (also 1950); Don Miguel in the Randolph Scott western Sugarfoot; Uncle Felix in the musical Painting the Clouds with Sunshine (1951) with Virginia Mayo, and one of the episodes in the movie It's a Big Country (also 1951) featuring Gene Kelly, Van Johnson, Gary Cooper, Janet Leigh, Fredric March and Ethel Barrymore.
 His last movie was The Student Prince (1954).